comhon-project/template-renderer/README.md

 composer require comhon-project/template-renderer
 ```

-You can publish the config file with:
+For laravel project, you can publish the config file with:

 ```bash
 php artisan vendor:publish --tag="template-renderer-config"